Softala-MLOPS/oss-mlops-platform/tools/In_Cluster_GHAR/README.md

 The script `runner_setup.sh` is an alternative way to install the GitHub Action runner in to the MLOPS platform Kubernetes cluster as a pod.

 Currently you have to run the script again once you restart the cluster as the token has expired.
-More details in the development documentation.

 ## Requirements